thedude0606/manusoptions/DECISIONS.md

   - Slightly increased code complexity but significantly improved reliability
   - Better user experience with more consistent recommendations

+## Recommendation Engine Confidence Threshold

+- **Decision**: Lower the confidence threshold from 60 to 40 for recommendation filtering
+- **Rationale**: The original threshold was too high, causing all potential recommendations to be filtered out
+- **Alternatives Considered**:
+  - Adjusting the scoring algorithm (more complex, might introduce new issues)
+  - Removing the threshold entirely (would include low-quality recommendations)
+- **Consequences**:
+  - More recommendations will be displayed to users
+  - Slightly lower average quality of recommendations, but better than no recommendations
+  - Improved user experience with visible recommendations
+  - Maintains the original filtering logic structure

 ## Dashboard Framework Updates

 - **Decision**: Update from app.run_server to app.run in Dash application